rxwei/swift-evolution/proposals/0000-differentiable-programming.md

-the standard library such as [`Optional`](https://developer.apple.com/documentation/swift/optional), and [`Result`](https://developer.apple.com/documentation/swift/result) can also be made differentiable via a conditional protocol conformance.
+the standard library such as [`Optional`](https://developer.apple.com/documentation/swift/optional), and [`Result`](https://developer.apple.com/documentation/swift/result) can also be made differentiable in the `Differentiation` module via a conditional protocol conformance.
 We will pursue adding these conformances in a follow-up proposal.

 ```swift
 // struct Array<Element>